maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 So far, discussion has brought us to inductive graphs and abstractions through the lens of game theory.
 The objective of this section will be to motivate these concepts beyond game theory, while supplying references to concrete programming ideas.

-To do this, we will cover a representation of an inductive graph in a real programming language, apply it to a new problem domain, and make improvments that bring real-world utility.
+To do this, we will cover a representation of an inductive graph in a real programming language, apply it to a new problem domain, and make improvements that bring real-world utility.
 Examples will still be given in terms of games, as they also happen to fit under our new focus.
 In doing so, we will design a solution to a broad problem using our new toolset items.

 ### Interface items